Peter Everett: Career

-Early career (1998–2005)

 In 1998, Everett worked as an interior designer on the Australian adaptation of Changing Rooms.
 He co-hosted Renovation Rescue, and hosted Amazing Homes.
 He also took part in reality figure skating series Skating on Thin Ice in 2005.

-Ready Steady Cook (2006–2011)

 In 2006, Everett replaced Nick Stratford as host of the Australian adaptation of Ready Steady Cook, a cooking game show with a similar format to that of the original British program.
 It features two teams, each with a chef and a guest, competing to prepare meals from given ingredients.
 Everett opens each show and poses questions to teams about the meal's preparation.
 The show premiered on Network Ten in 2005.
 In June 2011, Everett left Ready Steady Cook; he was replaced by comedian Colin Lane.

-Post-2011 career

 After having a year off being on television in 2012, Everett competed on season 3 of The Celebrity Apprentice Australia on the Nine Network in 2013.

+Criminal allegations

+Everett was charged in July 2025 with sexually touching a 16-year-old boy without consent.
+He pleaded not guilty to the charge.